vblanco20-1/vulkan-guide/index.md

 ## Welcome to VulkanGuide

-Welcome to a new work-in-progress vulkan guide.
-The focus of this guide is to understand vulkan correctly, and act as a stepping stone for then working in your own projects.
-Unlike most samples and other vulkan guides, which like to hardcode rendering loops, in here we will have a focus around dynamic rendering, so that it can act as a better base code for a game engine.
+Welcome to a new work-in-progress Vulkan guide.
+The focus of this guide is to understand Vulkan correctly, and act as a stepping stone for then working in your own projects.
+Unlike most samples and other Vulkan guides, which like to hardcode rendering loops, in here we will have a focus around dynamic rendering, so that it can act as a better base code for a game engine.

 While the guide is focused around game rendering, its concepts can be used in CAD and visualization just fine.